AlexIndiongco/StayOnTrack/README.md

-**StayOnTrack is a Web-Application built for our THESIS.
-Used to predict the Student Rentention of School of Engineering and Architecture Students at Holy Angel University.**
+**StayOnTrack is a Web-Application built for our Thesis that is used to predict the Student Rentention of School of Engineering and Architecture Students at Holy Angel University.**

 **Members:**
 Ghislain Kean O. David,